mathesar-foundation/mathesar-wiki/design/specs/table-import.md

 ### Errors
 ![](https://share.balsamiq.com/c/asGm1LMUCEvjCd1jBdcDEA.png)

-If there is any error in the import, the user will see the data import screen again.
-And there will be a error message at the top of the screen.
+If there is any error in the import, the user will see an error message modal with the import screen in background.
+Cancelling the modal will take users back to import screen.

 ### Confirmating the uploaded table
 ![](https://share.balsamiq.com/c/g1YFz8wYRm71tQ5W6skCX7.png)